callmidrey/Project-4--Group-3/README.md

 </ul>

 #### Data Retrieval from APIs:<br>
-- Data is extracted from API and tables are merged together using get_data_from_api.ipynb file.
+- Data is extracted from API and tables are merged together using model_probab.ipynb & model_predict.ipynb file for respective modelling purpose.
+-"POS_CASH_balance", "Installments_payments", "Credit_card_balance", "Previous_application" were merged on SK_ID_PREV and then the "Application_train" & "Bureau" on SK_ID_CURR while Bureau is attached with Bureau_balance at SK_ID_bureau.
 - Data is then used for modelling process and Data analysis.

 # Exploratory Data Analysis (EDA).